withastro/roadmap/proposals/0046-csrf-protection.md

 # Goals

-- Add the required checks to prevent CSRF, probably via an option
+- Add the required checks to prevent CSRF, by checking the routes that can be called via `POST`, `PUT`, `PATCH`, or `DELETE` requests.
+- Add the required checks to prevent CSRF in case the application behind a reverse proxy.

 # Non-Goals

-- Give the users the possibility to customise the implementation of the protection
+- Give the users the possibility to customise the implementation of the protection at route level.

 # Detailed Design